jonas-masharqa/fizzbuzz-js/README.txt

 before comparing them and just look at the "true" value, the "===" operator is stricter and doesn't convert the types when comparing, those need to be the same as well for it to output true.

+Question 4:

+Because eventually we are gonna have to put the 15 section at the top anyway.
+The code needs to check if the number is divisible by 15 before it checks either 3 or 5, because 15 is divisible by both.
+If the 3 section would appear before the 15 section it would simply return 'Fizz', since it will also be divisible by 3.
+Though i don't really understand why we would actually have to move the 5 section.
+I think it should work with the order of 15, 3, and then 5?